nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 QWhy you can’t remember? _\[Emphasis added\]_

 41     Mr Shahidin gives a surprisingly flippant answer that he could not remember why he had alluded to the in-kind payment of a packet of cigarettes.
 He attributed his memory lapse to his being on medication expressing himself that ‘**_I not sure, maybe I on medication or what.
-Because I go doctor, mah.[\[note: 55\]](#Ftn_55)’_**
+Because I go doctor, mah.[^55]’_**

 ### Assessment of the quality of evidence given by PW4 Fadli

 42     In court, Mr Fadli appeared to be forthright in his testimony.
-Mr Fadli did not appear to bear any ill-will against Mr Shahidin, stating that he did not harbour any grudges against him, nor had any reason to implicate Mr Shahidin[\[note: 56\]](#Ftn_56).
+Mr Fadli did not appear to bear any ill-will against Mr Shahidin, stating that he did not harbour any grudges against him, nor had any reason to implicate Mr Shahidin[^56].
 Mr Fadli indeed couched his dealings with Mr Shahidin in rather euphemistic terms.
 Mr Fadli seemed reluctant to describe Mr Shahidin as a “seller” of _Ice_, but framed his dealings with Mr Shahidin to say rather diplomatically that Mr Shahidin _helped_ him to get _Ice_, although Mr Fadli would make a payment to him for this supply.
 Mr Fadli stated explicitly that Mr Shahidin had indicated affirmatively that “he can get for him” when he asked him whether he was selling _Ice_.
 Mr Fadli was also circumspect in clarifying that Mr Shahidin was not the “supplier” who maintained his own store, but that he had to get the _Ice_ from another individual who was not known to him.
 Mr Fadli was also a witness who condescended to details, mentioning an instance of having collected his order of Ice from someone apart from Mr Shahidin on a previous occasion.
 He therefore seemed to be a creditworthy witness, who would be unlikely to fudge or gloss over significant details in his evidence.

 43     It is also noteworthy that Mr Fadli had **_identified_** Mr Shahidin to be the supplier of his methamphetamine from the point of his arrest, and it was this disclosure which had precipitated the sting-type operation to arrest Mr Shahidin by having him call Mr Shahidin for a fresh supply.